Jay Kay: Personal life

+In 1997, Kay was in a brief relationship with actress Winona Ryder.
 From 1998 until 2001 Kay was in a relationship with Denise van Outen.

 Kay is married to Maria Kay, and they have two daughters, Carla and Tallulah.
 The track "Carla" from the Automaton album is a tribute to his first daughter.
 There is also a track called "Talullah" from Jamiroquai's 2005 album Dynamite, although the spelling on the album is different to his daughter's name.

 Kay stated in 2010 that he had a "substantial" cocaine habit before quitting his drug use in 2003, said to have been triggered over his break-up with van Outen.

 Kay formerly lived in the Ealing area of London, where he played some of his first gigs.
 Since 1995 he has owned Horsenden Manor at Horsenden, near Princes Risborough in Buckinghamshire where he has a recording studio, granary and garages.
 In 2020 he applied to extend the property.
 In another interview, he talked about how he has made his home environmentally sustainable, including tending to his own garden without pesticides, caring for livestock, creating an eco-friendly waste-removal system at great cost, and maximising his recycling.
 Kay and the band also put aside a significant portion of their royalties to environmental causes.
 He also owned a property in Gairloch, Wester Ross, Scotland until selling it in 2022.

 When asked in a 1996 interview about having conventional religious beliefs, Kay responded, "I follow the religion of the trees and the greenery.
 I follow the religion of the moon.
 I believe in what people leave behind in the sense of trails and spirits, the energy which they project.
-I believe in vibrations, which is what the whole world runs on."
+I believe in vibrations, which is what the whole world runs on".